If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If your succulent is overwatered, the first thing you need to do is water it less often.
 Cut back on watering by half and see if that fixes the problem.

-If the succulent is in a pot, make sure the pot has drainage holes so the water can escape.
-This will help excess water escape, so the roots don’t rot.
+If the plant is in a pot, ensure the pot has drainage holes so the water can escape.
+This will help excess water escape so the roots don’t rot.

-Also, use a proper potting soil for succulents.
-A regular potting soil will hold too much water and lead to root rot.
+Also, use proper potting soil for succulents.
+Regular potting soil will hold too much water and lead to root rot.
 A cactus potting soil or succulent potting mix is a good option.

 If you’ve been overwatering your succulent for a while, there’s a good chance the roots have already rotted.

-In that case, you’ll need to repot the succulent with fresh soil.
+In that case, you must repot the succulent with fresh soil.
 Be sure to get rid of all the old soil and water the succulent very sparingly until it recovers.

 Although succulents need less water than other plants, they still need some water to stay healthy.

-If your succulent isn’t getting enough water, the leaves will droop as a way of conserving water.
+If your plant isn’t getting enough water, the leaves will droop to conserve water.

 Succulents usually need water about once a week, but this will vary depending on the climate and other factors.

-Other common signs of an underwatered succulent are:
+Other common signs of a succulent suffering from insufficient watering include:

 How to Fix It